Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 Share

 One of the best and most popular materials for reptile enclosures right now is expanded PVC (Polyvinyl Chloride).
-Although the name sounds intimidating, this material is just a type of plastic that has been used for many things from signage to long lasting pipes and more.
+Although the name sounds intimidating, this material is just a type of plastic that has been used for years, for many things in our every day life.

 The reason this material is so great for reptile enclosures is due to the ‘expanded’ nature.
 In between the outer layers there are millions of small air bubbles locked inside the material.
 This creates an insulating effect so the heat and humidity does not pass through or get absorbed by the material.